 NOMA is renowned for its collection of French art.
-As the museum opens its doors for a French Fête on Friday, July 12, from 5 – 9 p.m., we invite you to behold the works of Edgar Degas, Auguste Rodin, and Marie Élisabeth Louise Vigée, among the many French artists represented in the museum and Besthoff Sculpture Garden.
+As the museum opens its doors for a French Fête on Friday, August 9, from 5 – 9 p.m., we invite you to behold the works of Edgar Degas, Auguste Rodin, and Elisabeth Louise Vigée Le Brun, among the many French artists represented in the museum and Besthoff Sculpture Garden.
 Listed here are ten works not to miss in the galleries.
-Two tours, one focusing on Degas, upon the occasion of his 185th birthday (6:30 pm), and another focusing on Modern French Art (7 pm), will be offered the night of the festivities.
+A tour focusing on Degas, upon the occasion of his 185th birthday, will take place at 6 pm.

 Gustave Courbet, Rocky Landscape, c.
 1858

 Gustave Courbet (1819–1877) became a seminal painter in the nonconformist Realism movement of 19th-century French painting.
 Rejecting the emotive idealism of Romanticism, Courbet wrote in his 1861 Realist Manifesto that “painting is an essentially concrete art and can only consist in the representation of real and existing things.”
 His Rocky Landscape depicts the rustic terrain of the region surrounding Flagey, his father’s native village in northeast France.
 A rebel on both the canvas and in his politics, Courbet was jailed in 1871 for his involvement with the Paris Commune, a radical socialist and revolutionary government that ruled the French capital for ten days following the defeat of the French Second Empire.
 Courbet was personally blamed for the destruction of the Vendôme Column during the uprising, and a judge ordered him to pay for its reconstruction at a prohibitive cost of more than 300,000 francs.
 Courbet went into self-imposed exile in Switzerland and died at age 58 within hours of the due date for his first installment payment of 10,000 francs.